-Romania: Fitch Ratings revises outlook of Electrica BBB rating to negative27.
-April 2020. / SEE Energy News
+Romania: Fitch Ratings revises outlook of Electrica BBB rating to negative, SEE Energy News

 Last September, Fitch Ratings assigned Electrica a first time BBB rating with a stable outlook.
 Fitch Ratings announced that it has revised the outlook of Romanian electricity supplier and distributor Electrica’s long-term issuer default rating (IDR) to negative from stable and reaffirmed the rating at BBB.
 The statement from the ratings agency said that the revision of the outlook mirrors the recent revision of the outlook on Romania’s rating to negative from stable, largely driven by the implications of the coronavirus pandemic.